OptimalBits/ground/Readme.md

       }
     });

-#Classes

-Ground is object oriented using standard javascript prototypal inheritance.
-This provides a simple and powerful enough mechanism for our purposes.
+#Objects

+Javascript does not provided Classes, although it provides a similar mechanism called prototypal inheritance, where objects just can inherit from other objects.

+Ground provides a mechanism to simplify standard prototypal inheritance and it also provides a hierarchy of objects that will prove quite useful for developing advanced web applications.

-Classes are declared using gnd.Declare:
+Objects inheriting from other objects are just declared using gnd.Declare:

-    gnd.Derive(Super, [constructor, statics])
+  var myObject = gnd.Declare(Super, [constructor, statics])

-The only mandatory parameter is Super, which is the super class that your class derives from.
-The top of the class hierarchy in ground is the class gnd.Base, which provides some ground functionality that the rest of the system expects from all the classes.
-So at a minimum you should derive from gnd.Base, although usually you will be deriving from more specialized classes such as gnd.Model or gnd.View.
+The only mandatory parameter is Super, which is the super object that your object derives from.
+At the top of the object hierarchy in ground lies the object gnd.Base, which provides some basic functionality that the rest of the system expects from all the classes.
+So at a minimum you should derive from gnd.Base, although usually you will be deriving from more specialized objects such as gnd.Model or gnd.View.

 The other parameters are optional, but usually quite relevant.
-The *constructor* allows you to define a customized constructor for your class.
-This constructor can have any number of input parameters, although if you are creating model classes it is recommended that the first parameter is *args*, which would represent all the serialized properties of your model.
+The *constructor* allows you to define a customized constructor for your object.
+This constructor can have any number of input parameters, although if you are creating model objects it is recommended that the first parameter is *args*, which would represent all the serialized properties of your model.
 This will make more sense when we explain about the models later on.

-The *statics* parameter is an object with all the static functions for this class, i.e. the functions that you can call without needing to instantiate the class.
+The *statics* parameter is an object with all the static functions for this object, i.e. the functions that you can call without needing to instantiate the object.

 Lets give some examples:

-    // Create a simple class without constructor. var Animal = gnd.Derive(gnd.Base);
+    // Create a simple object without constructor. var Animal = gnd.Derive(gnd.Base);

     // It is possible to add static functions and properties also after declaration